Contact Us

 • Reward-based crowdfunding.
 Raising capital through online platforms and offering investors gifts, perks, or rewards for their contributions.
 For example, early-stage companies looking for investors for a specific project can generate higher revenue in the future.
 As a bonus for larger deposit amount, investors can win a personal meeting with the founder or get a free version of the product.

 • Social media crowdfunding.
 Raising capital for small projects through social media channels in the initial stage or after the MVP launch.
 It is a way to get funding for a specific purpose.
-Plus, social crowd investing apps and investment clubs are also raising significant funding and gaining traction.
+Plus, social crowd-investing apps and investment clubs are also raising significant funding and gaining traction.

 • Micro-donation.
 Transferring money through payment terminals or payslips.
 This is a great solution for young people searching for ways to get involved in crowdfunding projects but who do not have enough financial means.